skreutzberger/skreutzberger/README.md

 Hi 👋 My name is Sebastian Kreutzberger
 =======================================

-Serial tech entrepreneur
+Building products people love
 ------------------------

-I am the **creator of SwiftyBeaver**, the end-to-end encrypted open-source logger for Swift and currently **co-founder & CTO at YGO**.
-In the past 20 years, I founded and lead several tech startups including Wunderlist, RhodeCode & Idonext as CEO or CTO.
+I am the **creator of SwiftyBeaver**, the leading open-source logging framework for Swift and am also **co-founder & CTO at YGO**.
+In the past 20 years, I founded and/or lead several tech startups including Wunderlist, RhodeCode, Idonext & icongroup as CEO or CTO.
 I love to be a serial-entrepreneur, advisor and evangelist for ideas which have an significantly positive impact on the daily life of millions of people.

 * 🌍  I'm based in Berlin, Germany
 * 🏝️  I'm working on disrupting the travel industry with [YGO](http://ygotrips.com)
 * 🚀  I'm contributing to several open-source projects and maintain [SwiftyBeaver](https://github.com/SwiftyBeaver/SwiftyBeaver)
 * 😍  I'm in love with Golang, Solidjs & Swift
-* 🤝  I'm open to work on disrupting digital products with a real benefit for the user
+* 🤝  I'm open to work on truly disrupting digital products

 ### Skills